nazlicanto/NASA-Image-Scraper-with-Selenium/README.md

 # NASA-Image-Scraper
 ### `NASA-Image-Scraper` is a Streamlit web application that provides users with random images of celestial bodies sourced from NASA's official gallery.
-The application employs the `Selenium` framework for web scraping and displays the fetched image using `Streamlit`.
+Employs the `Selenium` framework for web scraping and displays the fetched image using `Streamlit`.
 Deployed on AWS.

 ![sample imaj](https://github.com/nazlicanto/NASA-Image-Scraper/blob/main/imaj/merge1.jpg)